alexa-samples/skill-sample-nodejs-howto/README.md

   Once you have uploaded your icons, you should see a success message at the bottom of the screen.
 Finally, **select Next**.

-4. (Optional) For multiple language skill, once you finish and save publishing information for your initial language, you will need to do it again for your second language.
+4. (Optional) For multi-language skills, once you finish and save publishing information for your initial language, you will need to do it again for your second language.
 Under your second language tab, select publishing infomation, and add additional publishing region(s) to the global fields and all other customer facing information in non-global fields.

 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/publishing_de.png)